cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 * `std::execution::seq`: Executes sequentially on the current thread.
 This is the same as not passing a policy at all.
 Useful for debugging, testing, or if the data size is too small to benefit from parallelism overhead.
 * `std::execution::par`: Executes in parallel on multiple threads.
 The runtime breaks the container (like our `std::vector`) into chunks based on how many CPU cores we have.
 This is the most common way to parallelize an algorithm.
 Note that is is _our job_ to ensure that such parallel execution is safe.
 Again, more on that later.
 * `std::execution::unseq` (C++20): Executes on a single thread, but allows the CPU to use SIMD (Single Instruction, Multiple Data) vector instructions to process multiple elements at the exact same time.
 This is also known as vectorization.
 * `std::execution::par_unseq`: Allows both multi-threading (`par`) AND vectorization (`unseq`).
 Going deep into vectorization is beyond the scope of this course but I still want to add a warning here that while this option might seem like it should be fastest in most cases its performance highly depends on the hardware as well as the problem we are trying to solve.
 Measure when in doubt!
+Oh, and it is much easier to shoot one's leg off with this policy when it comes to data races which we'll discuss in a couple of minutes.

 > [!NOTE]
 > Speaking of warnings...
 Please note that if you're on macOS, using any parallel `std::execution` policy is more complex as Apple Clang [lacks full built-in support for standard parallel algorithms](https://en.cppreference.com/w/cpp/compiler_support/17#C.2B.2B17_library_features).
 Therefore, the primary target for compiling our examples using standard libraries in all of the examples here is typically Linux (e.g., using GCC).
 If you'd like to run them on MacOS, you'll need to install gcc or clang with tbb support.
 For example, you can install gcc with `brew install gcc` and then use the installed specific version of `g++` (e.g. `g++-15`) to compile (and link) the code like so: